+Anemia means your red blood cell level is low.
+Red blood cells carry oxygen from your lungs to the rest of your body.
+Anemia can happen when you're pregnant because your body is working hard to make more blood to help your baby grow.
 Anemia during a healthy pregnancy is common.
-Anemia means your red blood cell level is low.
-It can happen when you're pregnant because your body is working hard to make more blood to help your baby grow.

-Sometimes anemia during pregnancy can be caused by other problems, including not having enough iron, folic acid, or vitamin B12.
-Each type of anemia is treated differently.
+Sometimes anemia during pregnancy can be caused by other problems, such as not having enough iron, folic acid, or vitamin B12.

 What are the symptoms?

-Cravings for nonfood items such as dirt, ashes, clay, or chalk can be a sign of iron deficiency anemia.
+Cravings for nonfood items such as dirt, ashes, clay, or chalk can be a sign that you don't have enough iron in your blood (iron deficiency anemia).

 How is it treated?